iwb25-412-vertex-prime/apigateway-v1/README.md

 - **Input Validation**: Email format and password strength validation
 - **CORS Protection**: Configured for specific origins only

-## � APIa Key Management System
+## 🔑 API Key Management System

-The application includes a comprehensive API key management system that allows users to create, manage, and use API keys for programmatic access.
+The application includes a comprehensive API key management system with quota tracking and usage monitoring that allows users to create, manage, and use API keys for programmatic access.

 ### Key Features

-- **Limited Keys**: Each user can create up to 3 API keys maximum
+- **Limited Keys**: Each user can create up to 3 API keys maximum to prevent abuse
 - **Named Keys**: Each API key has a descriptive name for easy identification
-- **Usage Tracking**: Track how many times each API key has been used
+- **Usage Tracking**: Track how many times each API key has been used (lifetime + monthly)
+- **Quota Management**: Monthly usage limits (100 requests/month per key) with automatic reset
 - **Rules System**: Define custom rules/permissions for each API key
 - **Status Management**: Enable/disable API keys without deletion
 - **Secure Generation**: Cryptographically secure API key generation with `ak_` prefix
 - **Revocation**: Permanently revoke API keys when no longer needed
+- **Real-time Monitoring**: Live usage statistics and quota warnings

 ### API Key Structure